sarjis-abdullah/restaurant-pos-api/README.md

 `sudo docker-compose build --no-cache` (this command will remove existing docker setup and create new instance)

+To run locally (recommended for windows):

+`1. docker-compose build` (for the first time it will take some time to install everything.)

+`2. docker-compose up -d` (everytime before run this project should execute this command)

+`docker-compose build --no-cache` (this command will remove existing docker setup and create new instance)

 To setup locally:

 `create a .env file in project root directory`